madcowfred/evething/README.rst

 EVEthing
 ========

-USE THE DEVELOP TREE.
-USE THE DEVELOP TREE.
-USE THE DEVELOP TREE.
-USE THE DEVELOP TREE.
-USE THE DEVELOP TREE.

-(this tree won't be updated until an actual release occurs, good luck with that)

 EVEthing is a terribly named web application intended to ease the pain of managing your EVE space empire.